HandsOnDataViz/book/docs/HandsOnDataViz.md

 Also be aware of algorithmic biases that we sometimes build into our software…Cairo’s example about IP data thru VPN converted to geographic center of US, near Kansas…

+We also refer to biases that are baked into the software that humans create. - Algorithm or machine learning bias: human-written code, or machine-learning that follows inductive reasoning standards set up by humans, can lead to biased results, especially in facial recognition across racial groups, or discrimination in home lending. examples:
+<a href="https://www.nytimes.com/2019/08/20/upshot/housing-discrimination-algorithms-hud.html" class="uri">https://www.nytimes.com/2019/08/20/upshot/housing-discrimination-algorithms-hud.html</a>;
+<a href="https://www.brookings.edu/blog/techtank/2020/04/16/why-a-proposed-hud-rule-could-worsen-algorithm-driven-housing-discrimination/" class="uri">https://www.brookings.edu/blog/techtank/2020/04/16/why-a-proposed-hud-rule-could-worsen-algorithm-driven-housing-discrimination/</a>
+- Reduce by calling it out, and not simply equating “digital” as “authoritative”…

 Correlation, Causation, and Confounding Variables
 -------------------------------------------------